Mirror Image Effect In Photoshop

-In this Photoshop tutorial, we're going to look at how to create a mirror image effect with a photo, turning the right half of the image into a mirror reflection of the left half.
+In this Photoshop tutorial, we're learn how to create a mirror image effect with a photo, turning the right half of the image into a mirror reflection of the left half.
 You've probably seen this effect used everywhere, especially in movie posters or album covers, and as with many of Photoshop's classic and most popular photo effects, it's very easy to create.

 Here's the image I'll be using for this tutorial: